Trade Deadline Wrap – Up: Part I – The Winners

 Like us on Facebook here

 Posted on August 7, 2013, in The Rest: Everything Baseball and tagged @nross56, @Nross56 on twitter, @nross56 twitter, alfonso soriano, boston, boston red sox, Carlos Marmol, chicago, chicago cubs, chicago white sox, cj edwards, clay buchholz, Corey Black, cubs, jake peavy, jon lester, Jose Iglesias, Justin Grimm, mark reynolds, matt garza, mike olt, nicholas rossoletti, red sox, scott feldman, theo epstein, trade, trade deadline, white sox, xander bogaerts.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Trade Deadline Wrap – Up: Part I – The Winners.